Sir Philip Grey Egerton, 10th Baronet: Political life

 Egerton was a prominent local dignitary, as Deputy Lieutenant of Cheshire and J.P. for the county.
 He held the post in the militia as Lieutenant Colonel in the Cheshire Yeomanry.
 He was elected Member of Parliament for the city of Chester in 1830 but lost the seat in 1831.
 He stood unsuccessfully at Cheshire South in 1832 but was elected in 1835 and held the seat until 1868.
 He was elected MP for West Cheshire from 1868 until his death in London on 5 April 1881.

 Legacy

 Egerton's collection of fossil fishes is now in the Natural History Museum, London.
-He is commemorated in the scientific names of the Rusty-fronted barwing (Actinodura egertoni Gould, 1836) and Early Jurassic brittle star fossil, Palaeocoma egertoni (Broderip, 1840), although the latter is now considered a junior synonym of the type species, Palaeocoma milleri (Phillips, 1829).
+He is commemorated in the scientific names of the Rusty-fronted barwing (Actinodura egertoni Gould, 1836), a species of bird in the laughingthrush family found in Southeast Asia; Egertonia Cocchi, 1866, an extinct genus of prehistoric marine and estuarine ray-finned fish ranging in age from the Late Cretaceous to middle Eocene and; the Early Jurassic brittle star fossil, Palaeocoma egertoni (Broderip, 1840), although the latter is now considered a probable junior synonym of the type species, Palaeocoma milleri (Phillips, 1829).

+Egerton (1843) transferred Chimaera egertonii Buckland (1835) to his new genus, Ischyodus, an extinct genus of plough-nosed chimaeras (Callorhinchidae).
+The species is now formally named Ischyodus egertoni (Buckland, 1835) and is specifically associated with the Late Jurassic (Kimmeridgian), although its stratigraphic range may extend upwards into the Early Cretaceous.

+Two syntype fossil teeth, described originally as Corax egertoni by Agassiz (1843) and subsequently reassigned by Hay (1902) to the requiem shark genus Carcharhinus Blainville (1816), were regarded by Purdy et al. (2001) to be identical with teeth actually belonging to two extant shark species, namely the Copper shark, Carcharhinus brachyurus (Günther, 1870) and the Bull shark, Carcharhinus leucas (Müller & Henle, F. G. J., 1839).

 The Egerton Bascule Bridge and Egerton Dock, located at Birkenhead, Wirral Peninsula, England are also named in honour of Sir Philip de Malpas Grey Egerton.